What is a Dietetic Technician?

 The states with the most job growth for Dietetic Technician are Arizona, District of Columbia, and Utah.
 Watch out if you plan on working in Wisconsin, Vermont, or Rhode Island.
 These states have the worst job growth for this type of profession.

-How Much Does a Dietetic Technician Make?
+Salary for a Dietetic Technician

 Dietetic Technicians who work in Oregon, Rhode Island, or New York, make the highest salaries.

 How much do Dietetic Technicians make in each U.S. state?